nats-io/nats-architecture-and-design/adr/ADR-49.md

 the new message with the latest value in the body.
 The header is preserved for downstream processing by Sources and for visibility and debugging purposes.

+The `PubAck` will include the value post-increment for fast feedback, avoiding a Get to get the latest value.

 ```bash
 $ nats s get COUNTER --last-for counter.hits
 Item: COUNTER#22802062 received 2025-01-09 18:05:07.93747413 +0000 UTC on Subject counter.hits